DetlevCM/chemical-kinetics-solver/Readme.txt

 difficult - though it may be tedious to step through some of my comments.

-The library is NOT included with the distribution and has to be downloaded separately from the Intel Website as the EULA disallows distribution of the library iteself: https://software.intel.com/en-us/articles/intel-ordinary-differential-equations-solver-library Should the link "go dead", it is advised to search for "Intel ODE solver" with the help of a search engine.
+The library is NOT included with the distribution and has to be downloaded separately from the Intel website as the EULA disallows distribution of the library itself: https://software.intel.com/en-us/articles/intel-ordinary-differential-equations-solver-library Should the link "go dead", it is advised to search for "Intel ODE solver" with the help of a search engine.

+A later expansion is seeking to implement the odepack library which is (as of writing this) available as "public domain" code.
+Two sources are for example the LLNL website and netlib.

 The code was developed using Eclipse CDT using the included builder - if you would like to build the code yourself, you will require a copy of GCC (Linux) or MinGW/TDM-GCC (Win)